Here’s How To Tell if You Need Wide Shoes

 What Is Considered a Wide Foot?

-If you’re unsure of your foot size, but your feet consistently feel uncomfortable in average off-the-rack shoes, you may have wide feet.
-Length and width are necessary to determine if an individual has wide feet.
+If you’re unsure of your foot size but your feet consistently feel uncomfortable in standard off-the-rack shoes, you may be wondering how to tell if you have wide feet.
+Both length and width are important in determining if you have wide feet.

 For example, a size 5 foot that measures 3.5 inches across the forefoot is wide, but a size 8 foot with the same width is considered medium.
 Additionally, men’s shoes tend to run wider than women’s shoes, so their labels get calculated differently.